osamaakb/read-later-JS/readme.md

 You have the HTML ready for you and Firebase configurations are also set up for you so you will only be doing the JavaScript part.

-- create a function that takes a book object contains (title, author, date created) and add it to the firestore database, more info [here](https://firebase.google.com/docs/firestore/manage-data/add-data#add_a_document)
+- create a function that takes a book object contains (title, author, created_date) and add it to the firestore database, more info [here](https://firebase.google.com/docs/firestore/manage-data/add-data#add_a_document)
 - create a function that gets the books from the firestore database, more info [here](https://firebase.google.com/docs/firestore/query-data/get-data)
 - create a function that takes the book and delete it from the database, more info [here](https://firebase.google.com/docs/firestore/manage-data/delete-data#delete_documents)